Skip to content

 Chicken and waffles

-This recipe for chicken and waffle sandwiches explains how to easily make fried chicken, so even if that’s not in your wheelhouse, you can pull it off and surprise your brunch guests with a restaurant-worthy brunch.
+This delicious recipe for chicken and waffle sandwiches explains how to easily make fried chicken, so even if that’s not in your wheelhouse, you can pull it off and surprise your brunch guests with a restaurant-worthy brunch.

 Bacon